Akcthecoder200/Paradise-Nursery-Shopping/README.md

 ## Usage Instructions

-- **Select Meals:** Navigate to the meals tab and choose meal options for your attendees.
-- **Select Venue Rooms:** Go to the venue tab, select room types, and adjust quantities as needed.
-- **Add Add-ons:** In the add-ons tab, pick extra devices or services and set their quantities.
+- **Browse Plants:** The main page displays a grid of available plants with images, names, and prices.
+- **Add to Cart:** Click the "Add to Cart" button on any plant to add it to your shopping cart.
+If already added, the button will indicate so.
+- **Adjust Quantities:** Use the + and - buttons on the plant card or in the shopping cart to change the quantity of each plant.
-- **View Summary:** Click the summary popup to review all selections and the total cost.
+- **View Cart:** Click the cart icon or button to open the shopping cart modal, where you can review your selections, update quantities, remove items, and see the grand total.
-- **Switch Tabs:** Your selections persist as you navigate between tabs.
+- **Close Cart:** Click the "Close" button to return to browsing.

 ---

+## Key Components

+- **PlantSelection:** Displays a grid of all available plants.
+Allows users to add plants to the cart and visually indicates which plants are already in the cart.
+- **PlantCard:** Shows individual plant details with image, name, price, and quantity controls (+/- buttons).
+Updates the selected quantity and manages the selected plants state.
+- **ShoppingCart:** Modal component that lists all plants added to the cart, with options to update quantities, remove items, and view the grand total.
+Includes a close button to exit the cart view.

+---

 ## Project Structure

 ```
-Conference Expense Planner/
+Paradise Nursery Shopping/
 ├── public/
-│   └── images/           # Static images for UI
+│   └── images/           # Plant images for the UI
 ├── src/
-│   ├── components/       # React components (MealSelection, RoomSelection, AddonSelection, etc.)
+│   ├── components/       # React components (PlantSelection, PlantCard, ShoppingCart, etc.)
 │   ├── assets/           # Static assets (e.g., SVGs)
-│   ├── utils.js          # Utility functions and data
+│   ├── utils.js          # Plant data and utility functions
 │   ├── App.jsx           # Main app entry
 │   ├── main.jsx          # React DOM entry point
 │   └── index.css         # Global styles (Tailwind)